 In fact, the biggest area of contention when it comes to relevancy is evidence against a defendant based on past crimes.
 In sex assault and domestic violence cases, the prosecution will often bring up the fact that the defendant has done this before and a conviction is unnecessary.
 The prosecution just needs victims to testify about prior behavior.
 On the defense side, the bad character of the victim is also brought up to show he or she isn’t trust worthy or has a propensity for violence.

 Determining the Reliability of Evidence

 Hearsay is the most well known type of unreliable evidence and involves a witness testifying that he heard someone say something, rather than actually having the person who made the statement testify in court.
 There are many exceptions to hearsay though, including when someone makes a dying declaration.
-Because the rules regarding reliability, particularly hearsay, are so complicated, it’s important to ask your Vista criminal defense attorney if you have any questions regarding whether or not evidence may be considered reliable.
+Because the rules regarding reliability, particularly hearsay, are so complicated, it’s important to ask your lawyer if you have any questions regarding whether or not evidence may be considered reliable.

 Creative Commons Image by Phil Roeder